FREQUENTLY ASKED QUESTIONS

 How can an organization get involved in the campaign?

 The campaign is eager to engage a diverse set of organizations to advance this movement together.
-There are varying levels of commitment for involvement; please reach out as instructed here for more information on different levels.
+There are varying levels of commitment for involvement; please see our “Learn More” page for information about membership and engagement.
 Join us to receive information and updates about the campaign and to become a member.
-Please see our “Learn More” page for information about membership and engagement.
 Organizations can select which workstream they would like to be involved in based on organizational capacity and interest.

 How does this campaign align with the World Health Organization (WHO) guidelines for community health workers?

-The WHO recently released guidelines on health policy and system support to optimize community health worker programs.
+The WHO released guidelines on health policy and system support to optimize community health worker programs in 2018.
 The guidelines can be found here.
 The guidelines aim to provide an analysis of the evidence of community health programs as well as policy recommendations to optimize the design and performance of community health worker programs.
 Therefore, our campaign advocates for countries to use these guidelines as a key resource when designing their own community health policies and programs to ensure maximum efficacy.

 How does this campaign differentiate itself from other campaigns and coalitions focused on community health and frontline health workers?

-This advocacy campaign aims to generate political will and place a focus on community health within the larger UHC agenda.
+This advocacy campaign aims to leverage political commitments for UHC by promoting community health and its champions from the global to sub-national level and to track in-country commitments to UHC and community health.
 We designed this campaign in an effort to be additive rather than duplicative.
 Many of our partners in the space are working on securing funding for community health and generating valuable, technical resources for implementing community health.
-We identified political will as the missing piece of the puzzle to advance the community health movement holistically, and this is our aim.
 We work in partnership with other groups, including the Frontline Health Workers Coalition, Community Health Impact Coalition, Primary Health Care Global Strategy Group, and CORE Group DC to champion increased access to quality health care beyond the facility level.

 Do I have to be part of a larger organization to support the campaign or can individuals be supporters?